-1902 Cheryl Crawford (1902–1986), one of the most powerful and influential women in Broadway history, is born today.
-As producer and/or director, she will have a decisive hand in productions as diverse as Brigadoon, Golden Boy, Awake and Sing!, Men in White, One Touch of Venus, The Rose Tattoo and Sweet Bird of Youth.
+1902 Cheryl Crawford (1902–1986), one of the most powerful and influential women in Broadway history, is born.
+As producer and/or director, she has a decisive hand in productions as diverse as Brigadoon, Golden Boy, Awake and Sing!, Men in White, One Touch of Venus, The Rose Tattoo, and Sweet Bird of Youth.

-1958 The Gate Theatre on Second Avenue hosts the opening of a new play by James Forsythe, Heloise, tonight.
+1958 The Gate Theatre on Second Avenue hosts the opening of a new play by James Forsythe, Heloise.
 Twenty-four year old Alan Arkin is in the production.

-1974 A revival of Tennessee Williams' Cat on a Hot Tin Roof opens tonight at the ANTA Theatre.
+1974 A revival of Tennessee Williams' Cat on a Hot Tin Roof opens at the ANTA Theatre.
 The play has been updated since its 1956 Broadway production, now including profanity in the script.
 Elizabeth Ashley stars as Maggie.
-Her co-stars include Keir Dullea, Fred Gwynne and Kate Reid.
+Her co-stars include Keir Dullea, Fred Gwynne, and Kate Reid.
 Michael Kahn, now director of the drama division at the Juilliard School, directs.
-The revival will run 160 performances.
+The revival runs 160 performances.

 1976 The long-running revival of Oh!
 Calcutta! opens at the Edison Theatre.
-Contributors to the show include Jules Feiffer, John Lennon, Sam Shepard and Kenneth Tynan.
-Billed as "The World's Longest Running Erotic Stage Musical," it will run for 5959 performances, briefly becoming the second-longest-running show in Broadway history.
+Contributors to the show include Jules Feiffer, John Lennon, Sam Shepard, and Kenneth Tynan.
+Billed as "The World's Longest Running Erotic Stage Musical," it run for 5,959 performances, briefly becoming the second-longest-running show in Broadway history.

-1998 The Savion Glover-George C. Wolfe production of Bring in 'Da Noise, Bring in 'Da Funk which opened April 25, 1996, celebrates its 1000th performance today.
-The tap-rap spectacle with book by Reg E. Gaines and music by Ann Duquesnay, Zane Mark and Daryl Waters will go on for 130 more to carve its niche into theatre history.
+1998 The Savion Glover-George C. Wolfe production of Bring in 'Da Noise, Bring in 'Da Funk which opened April 25, 1996, celebrates its 1000th performance.
+The tap-rap spectacle with book by Reg E. Gaines and music by Ann Duquesnay, Zane Mark, and Daryl Waters goes on for 130 more to carve its niche into theatre history.

 2006 Patrick Quinn, the Broadway actor and Actors' Equity official who had been newly appointed executive director of the union, dies at his country home at the age of 56.